dominic-source/alx-system_engineering-devops/0x00-shell_basics/README.md

 Project 12 - print the type of a file
 Project 13 - create a symbolic link to /bin/ls
-Project 14 - copy files from the current directory to the parent directory
+Project 14 - copy files from the current directory to the parent directory Project 15 - Move all file that begins with an uppercase letter to /tmp/u Project 16 -
+Project 17 -
+Project 18 -
+Project 19 -